Bulat-Ziganshin/FastECC/NTT.md

 - Number of source blocks is 2^N. Current implementation supports only NTT of orders 2^N, so number of blocks is rounded up to the next 2^N value, thus making real performance up to 2x lower.
 We need to implement PFA NTT as well as NTT kernels of orders 3,5,7,9,13 (since `0xFFF00000 = 2^20*3*3*5*7*13`) in order to get efficient support of arbitrary block counts.
 0xFFF00000 has 504 dividers, so for random N the next divider of 0xFFF00000 is only a few percents larger than N itself.
 - Number of ECC blocks (M) is equal to the number of source blocks (N).
-Current implementation performs backward transform (from N polynom coefficients to ECC block values) using order-N NTT, even if M is much smaller than N, so backward transform always takes the same time as the forward one, making its effective speed N/M times lower.
+Current implementation performs backward transform (from N polynomial coefficients to ECC block values) using order-N NTT, even if M is much smaller than N, so backward transform always takes the same time as the forward one, making its effective speed N/M times lower.
 But when M<=N/2, it's possible to compute only even points of the second transform, thus halving the execution time - we just need to perform a[i]+=a[i+N/2] and then run NTT on the first N/2 points.
 When M<=N/4, we can compute only 1/4 of all points and so on, effectively running at the same effective speed as the first transform.